 Feeling a sense of belonging boosts overall mental and physical health.
 The Public Health Plan 2026-2031 will set the course for how the City supports the health and wellbeing of our community, enhances service delivery and encourages healthy habits that prevent chronic disease.

-As the public health planning process commences your participation will help to ensure our built, natural, social and economic environments are clean, safe and accessible.
+Your participation helps ensure our built, natural, social and economic environments are clean, safe and accessible.

 Our services that can impact public health include roads, footpaths, waste and recycling, parks, pools, recreation centres, food and the built environment, noise and air pollution, community programs and cultural facilities.